deadjakk/ad-ldap-enum/README.md

 ### Purpose of fork
 Forked by deadjakk for the purposes of adding just a couple additional fields such as notes/info for users, and descriptions for computers
+Removed several domain computer properties and added a field for users along with a description field for computers

 ### About